What if ever-present recording devices led to accountability, not hostility?

 As Barry Powell drives toward the videographer, windows down, he opens the conversation: “Why are you filming me?”
 The person with the camera sounds distraught: “It’s our soccer field.”

 Then things go really off the rails.
 Powell says, “I didn’t know there was very many Mexicans around here.”
-It devolves further with an explicitly racist and xenophic remark—“you guys moved into our country”—before Powell drives off with an insult.
+It devolves further with an explicitly racist and xenophobic remark – “you guys moved into our country” – before Powell drives off with an insult.

 The video was posted to the social media site Nextdoor, and a frenzy ensued.
-Commenters were either against Powell (for his racist remarks) or for him (he’s otherwise a good guy, a firefighter, etc.).
+Commenters were either against Powell (for his racist remarks) or for him (he’s otherwise a good guy).

 While the internet frenzy played out, in real life, he was fired from his job.
-Powell declined an interview, on advice from his attorney.
+(He declined an interview, on advice from his attorney.)

 I am no apologist for Powell; his remarks were indefensible.
 But one thing that happens in real life, and not on the internet or in months-long legal investigations, is dialogue.